Sharing with your Landlord/Renting from a Tenant

 If you are renting a room from one of the existing tenants you may also be a licensee and the normal landlord and tenant laws do not apply.
 After six months however you can apply to become a tenant on the same terms and conditions as the existing tenants.
-See how to do this using the example letter opposite.
+You can use the template letter opposite to do this.
 If the landlord refuses you may be able to refer a dispute to the Residential Tenancies Board (RTB) see www.rtb.ie.

 There is little legal protection for licensees for example they do not have to be registered with the RTB, there are no minimum standards, rent book regulations or minimum notice periods required.
 If there is a dispute it cannot go to the RTB and whilst the small claims court may be an option for getting back a deposit this is not always the case.

 Threshold has consistently lobbied for a change to the law to offer protection to licensees.
 In the meantime Threshold recommends that, where a person is renting where the landlord resides or from another tenant, that a written agreement is made between parties covering key issues such as the deposit, rent, bills and other charges, house rules and notice periods to end the arrangement.

 Many people share private rented accommodation with others which may have the benefit of being cheaper than renting on your own but it will require compromise if everyone is to get along.
 Most disputes between tenants are not covered by law and can usually be resolved by sitting down and finding a solution.
 Shared situations do not always work out and if this is the case it may be best to terminate the tenancy and find more suitable alternative accommodation.

 - Only agree to move in to shared accommodation if you are happy with the other tenants and terms and conditions of the tenancy.

 - Be careful in signing a lease as you will not only be responsible for yourself but also the other tenants.

 - Download the Guide to Sharing document and follow the tips